sb8vk/garden/README.md

 ### Why This Design?

-1. **Brain as metaphor**: The neural network isn't decorative - it represents how knowledge actually forms through connections
+1. **Brain as metaphor**: The neural network represents how knowledge actually forms through connections
 2. **Mental models as roots**: Everything connects back to foundational frameworks (the parables)
 3. **Spatial not chronological**: Ideas aren't organized by time but by relationship
 4. **Interaction reveals structure**: Click to see hidden connections made visible

 ### Content Strategy

-- **Currently Learning**: Raw, unprocessed, still figuring it out
+- **Frontburner**: Raw, unprocessed, still figuring it out
-- **In Retrospect**: Refined, synthesized, lessons extracted
+- **Backburner**: Refined, synthesized, lessons extracted
-- **Mental Models**: Timeless, foundational, referenced everywhere
+- **Freezer**: Timeless, foundational, referenced everywhere

 ## 🔧 Technical Details